spectrumone/personal-documentation/djang-deployment-16.04.md

 ```bash
 git clone <ssh url of project>
 ```
-run collectstatic.
+* run collectstatic.
 This will be used by nginx later.

-Also make sure to add ip address of the remote server to the `ALLOWED_HOSTS` of Django.
+* add IP address of the remote server to the `ALLOWED_HOSTS` of Django.
+* connect created to django settings.

 ###Create a Gunicorn systemd Service File
 Create and open a systemd service file for Gunicorn with sudo privileges in your text editor: